 These sessions are focused on the "need to know" information for completing environmental reviews in Indiana.
 Do you want to learn what information to provide to get your review through the process quickly?
 How do you determine if a property is eligible for the National Register of Historic Places?
 Did you know Indiana has an online database that you can access from anywhere to do your research?

-The next training will be in Vincennes on April 26 as part of Preserving Historic Places: Indiana's Statewide Preservation Conference.
+The next training will be in Wabash on April 25 as part of Preserving Historic Places: Indiana's Statewide Preservation Conference.
 Registration opens Feb.
 1. The workshop is free, but you must register through the conference using the conference registration form.

 The bicentennial of statehood provides an ideal opportunity to discuss and analyze the many contributions of women’s work to Indiana history.
-Thus, the Indiana Historical Bureau, the Indiana State Library, and DNR-DHPA will host “Hoosier Woman at Work,” a women’s history symposium, on March 26, 2016, at the Indiana State Library and Historical Building in downtown Indianapolis.
+Thus, the Indiana Historical Bureau, the Indiana State Library, and DNR-DHPA will host “Hoosier Women at Work: Medicine, Science and Technology”, a women’s history symposium on April 1, 2017, at the Indiana State Library and Historical Building in downtown Indianapolis.

 This one-day conference will explore and expand knowledge of women’s contributions to Indiana through their labor via speakers, presentations and panel discussions.